connorzhao97/University-Course-Management-System/readme.txt

 If users are logged in, there will have an allocation button with three states(Select, Allocated, Full) in the first column.

 //In masterList.html
+In staff management panel:
+Click create new staff button and there is a form which you should fill in the modal.
+Click edit button of each line will have a form which you want to change in the modal.
+Click remove button of each line will remove the line.
+In unit management panel:
+Click edit button UC can change the information and click confirm button to save these changes.
 DC can manage staff details in the staff management panel.
 UC can allocates lecturer for each unit in the unit management panel.